-The bootstrap loader is a small program that has a single function: It loads the operating system into memory and allows it to begin operation.
+The bootstrap loader, or boot loader, is a small program that has a single function: It loads the operating system into memory and allows it to begin operation.
 In the most basic form, the bootstrap loader sets up the small driver programs that interface with and control the various hardware subsystems of the computer.
 It sets up the divisions of memory that hold the operating system, user information and applications.
-It establishes the data structures that will hold the myriad signals, flags and semaphores that are used to communicate within and between the subsystems and applications of the computer.
+It establishes the data structures that hold the myriad signals, flags and semaphores that are used to communicate within and between the subsystems and applications of the computer.
 Then it turns control of the computer over to the operating system.

-While there are some who argue that an operating system should do more than these six tasks, and some operating-system vendors do build many more utility programs and auxiliary functions into their operating systems, these six tasks define the core of nearly all operating systems.
+These tasks define the core of nearly all operating systems.
 Next, let's look at the tools the operating system uses to perform each of these functions.

 The heart of managing the processor comes down to two related issues:

-- Ensuring that each process and application receives enough of the processor's time to function properly
+Ensuring that each process and application receives enough of the processor's time to function properly

-- Using as many processor cycles as possible for real work
+Using as many processor cycles as possible for real work

-A process, then, is software that performs some action and can be controlled -- by a user, by other applications or by the operating system.
+A process, then, is software that performs some action and can be controlled — by a user, by other applications or by the operating system.

 It is processes, rather than applications, that the operating system controls and schedules for execution by the CPU.
 In a single-tasking system, the schedule is straightforward.
 The operating system allows the application to begin running, suspending the execution only long enough to deal with interrupts and user input.

-In order to give the appearance of lots of things happening at the same time, the operating system has to switch between different processes thousands of times a second.
+To give the appearance of lots of things happening at the same time, the operating system has to switch between different processes thousands of times a second.
 Here's how it happens:

-- When two processes are multi-tasking, the operating system allots a certain number of CPU execution cycles to one program.
+When two processes are multitasking, the operating system allots a certain number of CPU execution cycles to one program.

-- After that number of cycles, the operating system makes copies of all the registers, stacks and queues used by the processes, and notes the point at which the process paused in its execution.
+After that number of cycles, the operating system makes copies of all the registers, stacks and queues used by the processes, and notes the point at which the process paused in its execution.

-- It then loads all the registers, stacks and queues used by the second process and allows it a certain number of CPU cycles.
+It then loads all the registers, stacks and queues used by the second process and allows it a certain number of CPU cycles.

-- When those are complete, it makes copies of all the registers, stacks and queues used by the second program, and loads the first program.
+When those are complete, it makes copies of all the registers, stacks and queues used by the second program, and loads the first program.